 Before requesting an auto loan quote, you need to determine whether you will qualify for affordable vehicle financing.
 This is one of the most important steps on your car-buying checklist.
 One of the biggest factors in whether or not you qualify for a loan is your credit score, as many loans have minimum credit requirements.

 If you do not know your credit score, you can request a free report to get an idea of where you fall before you attempt to finance the purchase of a new motor vehicle.
 Most lenders will look at your FICO score to determine whether you meet minimum credit requirements.
 Your score will range from 300 to 850.
 Scores of less than 620 are considered poor, while scores of 680 or higher are good.

 Information You Can Find in Our Guide:

 If your credit score ranges between 300 and 679, fewer financing options may be available to you as you shop around for a loan.
 However, you may be able to find bad credit car loans with higher interest rates if you need a vehicle quickly and do not have the time to improve your credit score before financing.
-To learn how to get a pre approved car loan even if your credit score is low, review the information below.
+For tips on how to get pre-approved for a car loan even if your credit score is low, review the information below.

 Where to Find Car Loans for People With Bad Credit

 Several types of poor credit auto loans may be available to you if you are a “subprime” borrower whose credit score ranges from 580 to 669.
 You may even be able to find relatively good car loans for bad credit even with a very poor credit score of between 300 and 579.
 However, this may depend on other factors, such as how much cash you are putting down before financing.

 To get a car loan with subprime credit, take the time to research different types of lenders that work with low-credit borrowers, including conventional lenders and auto dealerships.
 You may struggle to obtain a loan through a conventional lender if your credit is subprime, but some car dealerships may agree to finance your loan or connect you with a lender that works with low-credit borrowers.